CodeScop/Oge-Mai-Field-Guide/hunts01.md

 - **Rewards:** 25 Hunter Tokens
 - **Recommendations:**  Huh, hadn't figured that there would be a series with these collection quests.
 (Note that when Part 1 came out, it wasn't labeled as such.)
 The Gobkey Trinkets are easy to get, and the Rusty Pendants will gradually accrue as you open chests in Mama Tree (with decent Luck); Saliva Vials are easy to farm but increasingly widely used, and Nezthai Claws are something you'll already need quite a few of to complete all the quests this round.
 But if that's not off-putting, go for it!

+###Curator's Catalog Curios (3/3)

+- **Location:** Elder Library
+- **Unlocked by:** Curator's Catalog Cache (2/2)
+- **Type:** Collection
+- **Requirements:** Deliver 3 White Fur, 10 Spider Poison, 10 Essence, 5 Dust, and 5 Rusty Amulets
+- **Rewards:** 50 Hunter Tokens
+- **Recommendations:**  It's possible that you may have unlocked this and have no idea what White Fur is, since it doesn't become available until you've unlocked most of the Desert.
+(And it's also possible that you've gotten deep enough in the game on multiple levels to have unlocked a source of White Fur right here in the Forest Region.)
+For the rest of it, there are no magic tricks or surprises; just do your best and remember that you can always work on a collection quest without having it take up space in your questbook.

 ###Dynamic Disappearing Duo

 - **Location:** Elder Library